- Associate Provost Int'l Programs

 Students who apply by the Feb.
 15th deadline and who are selected as exchange students will pay OSU tuition and fees.
 Other qualified students can go on this program, but will pay the Sussex tuition.
 All students pay their room and board directly to Sussex.

 Sussex offers a summer program of study, the International Summer School at Sussex.
 Summer students enroll at Sussex for one of two four-week sessions.
-Please visit Summer Sussex website for details, and see the Program Coordinator for assistance in applying.
+Please visit Summer Sussex website for details.

 Nottingham is one of the most vibrant and cosmopolitan cities in Britain.
 With a population of about 270,000, has much to offer from the world's oldest pub and traditional markets to fashionable bars to designer boutiques.
 In recent surveys, Nottingham was voted the best English shopping center outside of London.
 In addition, the Nottingham area has more sports facilities per person than anywhere else in Europe.
 The city has a reputation for contemporary arts, with around 400 practicing artists - more per square foot than any other European city.
 Nottingham, also known as "Queen of the Midlands", has been home to three of the most significant writers of the 19th and 20th centuries - Lord Byron, DH Lawrence, and Alan Silitoe - as well as Nottingham's Prince of Thieves, Robin Hood.

 Engineering students: must be in third year or higher of engineering studies in order to take engineering coursework.